NextFTC/NextFTC-Docs-v1/src/nextftc/index.md

 :::

-### Step 3: Sync Gradle

-Press the `Sync Now` button that appeared as a banner at the top of your Gradle file.
+Then, press the `Sync Now` button that appeared as a banner at the top of your Gradle file.

 *You're good to go!*